rholder/gradle-view/README.md

 ##What is this?
+The Gradle View IntelliJ IDEA plugin shows a split tree rollup of the dependencies for each Gradle configuration in use by a project.

+##What is this?
 Dependency wrangling isn't easy in a large Java project.
 This IntelliJ IDEA plugin was built to add a little more sanity to the tedious task of analyzing dependencies by rolling up the entire dependency graph into a pair of more easily digestible trees derived from a serialized version of Gradle's dependency graph.
 The `Dependency List` provides a